alexrqs/babel-preset-primavera/README.md

                    // `bar` exists
 ```
 ### @babel/plugin-proposal-do-expressions
-Mostly I found it useful for JSX, but it plays well on other scenarios as well
+Mostly I found it useful for JSX, but it plays well in other scenarios as well
 ```jsx
 const Component = props => (
   <div className='myComponent'>